wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 Throughout the exercise the proposed design should be made available for review and iterated on as needed.

-None of the design steps are do once, instead the design process goes between steps as needs although changes in previous design steps will impact later steps.
+None of the design steps are do once, instead the design process goes between steps as needed.
+Changes in previous design steps will impact later steps.

 1. [Scenarios](#scenarios)